chasrmartin/Fisheries/docs/gettingStartedSidebar.md

 # Getting Started: A Sidebar

-So, over in the other text we've talked about how to get your project started conceptually.
+Over in the other text we've talked about how to get your project started conceptually.
 We also need to get the project, well, _started_.
 Where's the code, where are we going to do the work?

 So, let's look at that.

 There are some very basic things we need to do just to get started, and most of them are best done from the command line.

-> Not comfortable with the command line? <Yoda>You will be.
-You will be.</Yoda>
+> Not comfortable with the command line? \<Yoda\>You will be.
+You will be.\</Yoda\>

 So, open your favorite terminal application, and navigate to where you keep your working files.
 I _always_ put _everything_ in my Dropbox, so that it's available across my different machines and always backed up.
 Of course, I also put my code into Github or Bitbucket or Gitlab.
 And I wear suspenders and a belt.